arungeorgesaji/lattice/README.md

 # Lattice

-A Julia-based grid computation framework integrating AI, scientific computing, and data processing in a single system.
+A Julia-based grid computation framework/library integrating AI, scientific computing, and data processing in a single system.

 ## Overview